nahimanajz/Listsmarter/README.md

 Update - updates an object
 Delete - removes an object
 **Business rules:**
-Person cannot be removed if there is a task assigned to them Bucket cannot be removed if there is a task assigned to it Instances in each repository should properly reference instances in other repository (for example all tasks in the same bucket, should reference the same bucket in the BucketRepository)
+Person cannot be removed if there is a task assigned to them ✔ Bucket cannot be removed if there is a task assigned to it ✔ Instances in each repository should properly reference instances in other repository (for example all tasks in the same bucket, should reference the same bucket in the BucketRepository) `I don't get it`

-Services should have methods to: assign a user to task update task status to desired value get all tasks in a bucket with a specific status create/update/delete user create/update/delete task delete bucket (only if it's empty)
+Services should have methods to: assign a user to task `I am using create task to assign task` update task status to desired value ✔ [refactor needed] //suggestion using id to update it ✔ create/update/delete user ✔ create/update/delete task ✔ delete bucket (only if it's empty) ✔

 - Controllers should give the possibility to call relevant service methods to: assign a user to task
-- update task status to desired value
-- get all tasks in a bucket with a specific status
-- create/update/delete user
-- create/update/delete task
-- delete bucket (only if it's empty)

 Controllers and Services should operate on DTO entites, Automapper should be used in repositories to map between DTO objects and Repository models
 Use dependency injection for all services and repositories.